damvunam/nif-predict/README.md

 # NifPredict: Genome-Based Nitrogen Fixation Prediction

-> A bioinformatics project in a master's thesis
+A bioinformatics project in a master's thesis

----
+Year: 2026-2027

 ## Table of Contents